Though their name might suggest they’re just for shielding your eyes from the sun, the best cycling sunglasses will do much more than that.

 Presumably named after one of Belgium’s greatest Eddys, these sunglasses perhaps don’t quite live up to his G.O.A.T status, but they are very good.

-Sharp, classic styling means you can easily imagine they’re something Merckx might choose to wear though.
+Their sharp, classic styling means you can easily imagine they’d be something Merckx might choose to wear though.
 Thanks to the inclusion of three different lenses, he’d be able to find something appropriate for all conditions too.

 Scott Sport Shields